-To participate in an auction, applications for project registrationii, auction qualificationiii and auction registration^{iv} must be submitted in the form approved by the agency and can be submitted at the same time or sequentially by the applicable deadline for that application (set out below), although they will only be approved by the agency sequentially.
-All forms will be available via the Client Portal^v.
-The auction bid can only be submitted during the bidding window (specified below).
+To participate in an auction, applications for project registration, auction qualification and auction registration must be submitted in the form approved by the agency and can be submitted at the same time or sequentially by the applicable deadline for that application (set out below), although they will only be approved by the agency sequentially.
+All forms will be available via the Client Portal.
+The auction bid can only be submitted during the Auction Bid window (specified below).